The Tropical Variety of Symmetric Rank 2 Matrices: Symmetric bicolored trees

 The classical identity matrix, on the left, has symmetric tropical rank $3$.
 The fixed points under the color changing involution form a subtree that is not a path.
 The matrix on the right has symmetric tropical rank $2$.
 The fixed point set consists of just one edge. \end{example}

-\begin{definition} A bicolored tree is called a \textit{symmetric bicolored tree} (\textit{symbic tree} for short) if it is a tree on leaves labeled $1,2,\dots,n, 1',2',\dots,n'$ such that \begin{enumerate} \item each split contains both colors on both sides \item the internal edges have positive lengths \item the metric tree is symmetric with respect to the involution swapping $i$ and $i'$ for all $i =1,2,\dots,n$ \item the fixed points of the involution form a path. \end{enumerate} We do not consider the lengths of the leaf edges.
+\begin{definition} A bicolored tree is called a \textit{symmetric bicolored tree} (\textit{symbic tree} for short) if it is a metric tree on leaves labeled $1,2,\dots,n, 1',2',\dots,n'$ such that \begin{enumerate} \item each split contains both colors on both sides \item the internal edges have positive lengths \item the metric tree is symmetric with respect to the involution swapping $i$ and $i'$ for all $i =1,2,\dots,n$ \item the fixed points of the involution form a path. \end{enumerate} We do not consider the lengths of the leaf edges.
+A \textit{combinatorial symbic tree} is a symbic tree without the metric data.
+We will often drop the word combinatorial if it is clear from context.
 We will often use the shorthand ``$n + n$ symbic tree'' for a symbic tree on $2n$ leaves with $n$ leaves of each color, as they are associated by the following theorem with $n \times n$ matrices. \end{definition}

 \begin{theorem} Let $A$ be a symmetric tropical matrix of symmetric tropical rank $2$.
 Then the associated bicolored tree $T_A$ is a symbic tree.
-Conversely, every symbic tree arises from a symmetric tropical matrix of symmetric tropical rank $2$, and the matrix is unique up to simultaneous tropical scaling of rows and columns. \end{theorem}
+Conversely, every symbic tree arises from a symmetric tropical matrix of symmetric tropical rank $2$, and the matrix is unique up to simultaneous tropical scaling of rows and columns. \end{theorem} Simultaneous tropical scaling means adding a fixed real number $c$ to all entries in the $i$-th row and all entries in the $i$-column, hence adding $2c$ to the $(i,i)$-entry.
+This does not change the associated symbic tree.

-\begin{corollary} The space of symmetric tropical rank 2 matrices has a simplicial fan structure given by symbic trees on $2n$ leaves. \end{corollary}

-For an explicit example, consider Figure~\ref{fig:3x3fans}.
-The two figures are a top-dimensional slice of the fan of $3 \times 3$ symmetric tropical rank 2 matrices, and the fan of $3 + 3 $ symbic trees, respectively.
-Each matrix in the relative interior of a maximal cone of the symmetric tropical rank 2 matrix fan is equivalent modulo translation to the representative matrix associated with the cone for some choice of $a, b > 0$.
-The relative interior of each maximal cone of the fan of symbic trees on $2\cdot 3$ leaves consists of all symbic trees of a given combinatorial type, up to translation and choice of positive internal edge lengths.
-Note that the symbic tree fan is a subdivision of the symmetric tropical rank 2 matrix fan.
-It can be shown that the subdivided maximal cones for the $3 \times 3$ case are subdivided based on whether $a \le b$ or $a \ge b$ in their representative matrix, with midpoint where $a=b$.

-In Section~\ref{sec:Shellability} we will discuss the simplicial complex structure in more detail, and we will describe the polyhedral cones corresponding to each symbic tree in Section~\ref{sec:Cones}.
-We show in Corollary~\ref{cor:fanstructurerefinement} that this fan structure is a refinement of the polyhedral fan structure of the tropical variety of symmetric tropical rank 2 matrices.

 The next two lemmas will be used in the proof of Theorem~\ref{thm:symbic}.

 \begin{lemma} Let $A$ be an $n \times n$ matrix of tropical rank $2$ and $A^\top$ be its transpose.
 Then the bicolored tree $T_{A^\top}$ is obtained from $T_A$ by swapping $i$ and $i'$ for every $i=1,\dots,n$.
 In particular, if $A$ is symmetric, then $T_A$ is symmetric with respect to swapping the colors of every leaf. \end{lemma}